wdpypere/documentation/docs/components/Systemd::Service.md

-    The hashref `relevant_units` is used to run minimal set of system commands where possible: e.g. if the hashref represents the configured units and if `unconfigured_default` is `ignore`, only gathered details for these units.
+    The hashref `relevant_units` is used to run minimal set of system commands where possible: e.g. if the hashref represents the configured units and if `unconfigured` is `ignore`, only gathered details for these units.

 - process

-    `process` the `configured` units and
-    retrun hash references with state and activation changes.
+    `process` the `configured` and `current` units and return hash references with state and activation changes.

     It uses the `current` units to make the required decisions.

-    (Unconfigured units are not dealt with in this method).
+    Unconfigured current units are also processed according the `unconfigured` value.

 - change